aidev13/aidev13/README.md

 ## David Liebherr
-I enjoy coding in PHP, Python and SQL.
+I enjoy coding in PHP, Python, HTML, CSS, JS and SQL.

 - I love hunting and fishing, music and vodka.
 - Jesus is Lord!
 Seek him and you will find peace in your soul!